TJ-Solergibert/tj-solergibert.github.io/content/_index.md

           date_start: '2021-04-01'
           date_end: '2022-03-31'
           description: |2-
+              My main tasks were:

-              * Prioritize incidents in the Cellnex network according to their impact and act remotely to avoid their impact, completing their resolution by coordinating local operations if necessary
+              * Prioritize incidents in the Cellnex network according to their risk and act remotely to avoid their impact, completing their resolution by coordinating local operations if necessary.
-              * Active supervision of the Cellnex network to anticipate breakdowns
+              * Active supervision of the Cellnex network to anticipate breakdowns.
-              * Employing software for remote configuration of Cisco, NEC, Siae and Marconi equipment among others
+              * Employing software for remote configuration of Cisco, NEC, Siae and Marconi equipment among others.
     design:
       columns: '2'
   # - block: portfolio